xesf/jc_reborn/README.md

 But, if you're curious about how the engine works, you may type `jc_reborn help` and see the different options available.
 Feel free to try them and explore the inner workings of Screen Antics !

+## How to run as a screen saver under Windows

+Assuming 64-bit windows and 32-bit binaries.

+Put data files to `C:\Program Files (x86)\Johnny Reborn` (see How to install).

+Import `jc_reborn_x64.reg` to your registry as an admin (this will create registry key pointing screen saver to data files you just copied over).

+Copy `jc_reborn.exe` to `C:\Windows\System32\Johnny Reborn.scr`.

+Ensure SDL2.dll can be found from the path (get one and put it to C:\Windows if missing).

+Go to Screen Saver Settings and Johnny Reborn should be there.

 ## Current status

 ### Short version